United States Nuclear Regulatory Commission - Protecting People and the Environment

 IIFP Fluorine Extraction and Depleted Uranium Deconversion Plant Licensing

-On December 30, 2009, International Isotopes Fluorine Products (IIFP), Inc. (a subsidiary of International Isotopes, Inc.), submitted an application to the U.S. Nuclear Regulatory Commission (NRC), seeking a license to construct and operate a U.S. facility for deconversion of depleted uranium.
-Specifically, IIFP has selected a site in Lea County, New Mexico, for its proposed facility, which will be known as the Fluorine Extraction Process and Depleted Uranium Deconversion Plant (FEP/DUP).
-As proposed, this facility will deconvert depleted uranium hexafluoride (DUF6) into fluoride products (for commercial resale) and uranium oxides (for disposal).
-The proposed facility is projected to be capable of processing up to 7.3 million pounds of DUF6 per year.
+On October 2, 2012, the NRC issued a license to International Isotopes Fluorine Products Inc. (IIFP) for construction and operation of a depleted uranium deconversion facility.
+Issuance of the license completes a three year application review which was initiated on December 30, 2009.
+On that date IIFP, a subsidiary of International Isotopes, Inc., submitted an application to the U.S. Nuclear Regulatory Commission (NRC).
+IIFP selected a site in Lea County, New Mexico, for its proposed facility, which will be known as the Fluorine Extraction Process and Depleted Uranium Deconversion Plant (FEP/DUP).
+The facility will convert depleted uranium hexafluoride (UF6) into fluoride products (i.e., deconversion) for commercial resale and uranium oxides for disposal.
+The proposed facility is projected to be capable of processing up to 11 million pounds of depleted UF6 per year.
+Since the NRC issued the license to IIFP in 2012, no construction activities have occurred at the FEP/DUP.

-For additional information, contact us or see the following topics on this page:
+For additional information see the following topics on this page:

 This page includes links to files in non-HTML format.
 See Plugins, Viewers, and Other Tools for more information.

-Source material licensees, such as IIFP, are regulated under Title 10, Part 40, of the Code of Federal Regulations (10 CFR Part 40), in accordance with the Atomic Energy Act (AEA) of 1954.
-The AEA does not require a formal adjudicatory hearing for this type of license application.
-However, the AEA does require the applicant to obtain public liability insurance for its facilities.
-Further, the AEA requires the NRC to inspect the facility before operations begin to ensure that the plant is constructed to meet the license requirements.
+Source material licensees, such as IIFP, are regulated under Title 10, Part 40, of the Code of Federal Regulations (10 CFR Part 40), in accordance with the Atomic Energy Act of 1954.
+In addition, the Commission directed in Staff Requirements Memorandum to SECY 07 0146 that new conversion and deconversion facilities must also comply with the 10 CFR Part 70, Subpart H, Integrated Safety Analysis requirements.
+The Atomic Energy Act does not require a formal adjudicatory hearing for this type of license application.
+However, the Atomic Energy Act does require the applicant to obtain public liability insurance for its facilities.
+Further, the Atomic Energy Act requires the NRC to inspect the facility before operations begin to ensure that the plant is constructed to meet the license requirements.

 Because licensing this type of facility is considered a Federal action, the NRC must meet the requirements of the National Environmental Policy Act (NEPA) of 1969.
-The NRC staff will comply with NEPA in the present case by preparing an Environmental Impact Statement (EIS) in accordance with agency regulations in 10 CFR Part 51.
+The NRC staff has complied with NEPA in the present case by preparing an Environmental Impact Statement (EIS) in accordance with agency regulations in 10 CFR Part 51.

 To top of page